samsquire/ideas4/README.md

 # 264. Decision widget feed

-When you dismiss a widget that asks something, that question should be persistested to a feed.
+When you dismiss a widget that asks something, that question should be persistested to a feed, so you can see a history of what you decided.

+Also it's annoying if you reject a notification and then realise you need it again.

 # 265. Robust integrations